 Currently Outstanding SNWA Obligations.
-The following table illustrates the SNWA's outstanding long-term obligations as of January 1, 2018.
-The lien priority of the various obligations is described in "INTRODUCTION - Security" and "SECURITY FOR THE 2018 BONDS - SNWA Pledged Revenues."
+The following table illustrates the SNWA's outstanding long-term obligations as of January 1, 2019 and reflects the refunding of the 2009A Bonds and 2009D Bonds.
+The lien priority of the various obligations is described in "INTRODUCTION - Security" and "SECURITY FOR THE 2019 BONDS - SNWA Pledged Revenues."